reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 - [SUPPLIER]PN, e.g., **DigikeyPN** (optional): PN of a specific supplier, e.g., DigiKey, Mouser, LCSC, for example, `RMCF0603JT220RDKR-ND`
 - **Notes** or **Instructions**: Additional comments, for example, specify if it's OK to use a generic component from the **Description** or determine alternatives to the suggested part.

 The ID is optional but can help during the communication with the assembler.
 For example, you can say that "item 24 can be replaced by…" in an email.
+One way to provide alternatives for a part is to use additional letter indices; for example, ID `24a` could reference `C0603JR-07220RL`, and ID `24b` could specify `RMCF0603JT220R`.
+Use the **Notes** field to clarify this.

 The **RefDes** should be a unique value for your design, often a letter followed by a number such as `R1`, `C15`, or `U132`.